Jigyasa-G/WDP_GreenTech/workshop/README.md

 Solar model:
 ![solar_pipeline](https://user-images.githubusercontent.com/88496317/159607486-6c99d128-e305-478a-b227-3d54a973ea19.png)

+With Azure, we can link our real time prediction with a centralized energy production system in an electricity grid dynamically adjust energy production, hence reduce energy and carbon wastage, advancing sustainability from its roots!

 ## Test your knowledge.
 You have come a long way in your learning journey, it's time to put your knowledge to test and prove that you have learnt it right.
 Attempt a quick quiz on *Kahoot*
 [here](https://kahoot.it/challenge/04702208?challenge-id=c8b92fa6-4ccf-4cf3-abb7-425034be7dda_1647843077705).